akornatskyy/wheezy.web/doc/tutorial.rst

             ...

 Notice :py:meth:`~wheezy.web.transforms.handler_transforms` decorator
-is after handler cache, this way it able compress response before it goes to cache.
+is after handler cache, this way it is able to compress response before it goes to the cache.

 At this point we have a single version of the cached page - compressed.
 What about browsers that do not accept gzip content encoding?
-Would be good somehow distinguish web requests that support compression and some that do not.
+It would be good somehow to distinguish between web requests that support compression and those that do not.
-Fortunately browser sends HTTP header ``Accept-Encoding`` that serves exactly this purpose.
+Fortunately browsers send an HTTP header ``Accept-Encoding`` that serves exactly this purpose.
 All we need is instruct content cache to *vary* response depending on value in ``Accept-Encoding`` HTTP header.